Rated 'Excellent' on Trustpilot

 3. Manage stress

 Menopause is a window of vulnerability for women going through menopause, and potentially a vicious circle of mood swings, anxiety, sadness, loneliness, vulnerability and even depression.
-Research shows half of women going through menopause suffer mild depression, while two thirds will experience a loss of confidence.
+A customer survey by DR.VEGAN® shows half of women going through menopause suffer mild depression, while two thirds will experience a loss of confidence.
 Learn more about the mental health effects of menopause.

 Discover our Menopause Hub | Resources to help support women through all stages of menopause.